demian0311/demian0311.github.com/career-narrative.md

 using JSF, SOAP and Hibernate.
 I don't like JSF, I never want to work with it again.

 Other than a few amazing people, frankly it was an odd little culture.
 It was acceptable for your IDE to be full of red squiggly errors.
-At one point in a private conversation with the CIO I suggested that the existing architecture needed to be scrapped.
+At one point in a private conversation with the CIO I respectfully suggested that the existing architecture needed to be scrapped.
 A few weeks later I was laid off.
+He was mainly responsible for the existing architecture.
+I feel I owe my employer the truth, delivered respectfully and possibly in private conversations.
+In the past when I have kept quiet I have come to regret it.

 ## Dash Carrier Services
 A friend introduced me to Dash Carrier Services.
 I was there for about three and a half years.
 They had recently acquired another company and they wanted to replace the .NET stack with something else.
-I came on as the sole engineer for what would become a huge greenfield project.
+I came on as the sole engineer for what would become a lot of greenfield work.
 We eventually built up a team of about six people through hiring and acquisitions.
 The CEO was Justin Nelson, I've never seen so much technical ability, business acumen, intelligence and guts in a single person.
 We also brought on Johnny Wey, if you're in Denver you probably know that guy can crank at writing software, highly capable folks.

 I've never been so proud of the work I've done than when I worked at Dash, it was a feeling of being alive and in control.
-On a scrappy budget, in a startup environment we routed origination, termination and 911 calls among other VoIP services.
-But yeah, say '911 call routing' and 'scrappy budget' in the same sentence and you might understand that towards the end, the stress was getting to me so I started talking to other companies.
+On a scrappy budget, in a startup environment we routed origination, termination and 911 calls among other phone (VoIP) services.
+Say '911 call routing' and 'scrappy budget' in the same sentence and you might understand that towards the end the stress was getting to me so I started talking to other companies.

 ## Time Warner Cable
-Some former co-workers that I highly respected were at TWC and I joined them.
+Some former co-workers that I highly respect were at TWC and I joined them.
 Time Warner Cable set up an office in downtown Denver.
 The idea was to be something of a startup inside of a legacy cable company.

 Initially we worked on the first streaming cable application for the iPad.
-The team I was on worked on edge services in Java so the iPad knew that you were a valid user, what channels you could watch and so on.
-To do this we talked to a variety of back-end systems that used different variations of ReST and SOAP.
+The team I was on built edge services in Java so the iPad knew that you were a valid user, what channels you could watch and so on.
+To do this we talked to a variety of back-end systems that used different variations of ReST and SOAP as needed.
 The goal was to come up with simple APIs so that the code running on devices could be more simple and abstracted from our back-office complexities.
 Time Warner Cable won a [Philo T. Farnsworth Award](https://en.wikipedia.org/wiki/Philo_T._Farnsworth_Award) for our efforts.

 As Time Warner Cable expanded IP video we continued to do more work on that.
 Through organizational changes